 • of the portraits from more than a hundred artists shown by Ewing (2006), only two have no face (first an eye and nose represented by two hair clips by Chema Madoz and a face-like geographical feature of Mars photographed by the Viking 1 Orbiter in 1976) albeit many are fragmentary and many obscured and in the cases on Ron Haviv and John Baldessari obliterated.

-The face, then, at some angle, perhaps partial or obscured should probably appear in order to satisfy the base requirements of a portrait.
+It may be concluded that the face, then, at some angle, perhaps partial or obscured should probably appear in order to satisfy the base requirements of a portrait.
 In terms of scale, portraits are common in all eras showing full-face, head and shoulders, waist-up, three-quarters or full length [note 3].
 Beyond that, in Newman’s iconic 1946 portrait of Stravinsky, the face is dwarfed by a grand piano, and so the contextual accessories may be allowed to dominate the composition.